Club logo

 WHY BRIDGE PLAYERS JOIN A CLUB and the benefits they receive (through affiliation with THE ABF).

 The ABF provides members of your affiliated clubs with membership benefits for this same reason.
 In an environment whereby there are many demands on people's time, it is important for organisations to provide their clients/customers/members with the best 'experience' possible and, if possible, to provide incentives as well.
-The Tweed Bridge Club has supervised bridge for bridge players every Saturday morning 9.00 am - 11.00 am cost $5 per session for members and $7 for non members.
+The Tweed Bridge Club has supervised bridge for bridge players every Saturday morning 9.00 am - 11.00 am cost $5 per session for members and $10 for non members.
 Everyone is welcome to come to supervised bridge.

-BRIDGE TIPS FOR PLAYERS Your Partner To be successful at the bridge table, you have to work with your partner.
-There�s no way to reach the best contracts by yourself, or to defend a hand without help from partner.
-Bridge is a combination of luck, skill, and your relationship with your partner.
-No matter how much you have of the first two, you won�t get far without the third ingredient.
-Audrey Grant suggests that you �Look at the person sitting opposite you, and think of something you love about the way they play�.
-You Don�t criticise yourself at the table, because even a little self-condemnation can get out of hand.
+You Do not criticise yourself at the table, because even a little self-condemnation can get out of hand.
 First we think that we simply made an unlucky lead, next we consider that it helped declarer make the contract.
 Then we reflect that we never seem to make a good lead.
-In fact, we don�t really understand the game at all�perhaps we just don�t have the ability to play a good hand of bridge�.
-Timothy Gallwey, who wrote �The Inner Game of Tennis�, puts it like this: �First the mind judges the event, then groups events, then identifies with the combined event, and finally, judges itself.
-As a result, what happens is that these self- judgements become self-fulfilling prophecies� We should take a non-judgemental approach at the bridge table, both of our partner and ourselves!
+In fact, we do not really understand the game at all perhaps we just do not have the ability to play a good hand of bridge.
+Timothy Gallwey, who wrote The Inner Game of Tennis, puts it like this: First the mind judges the event, then groups events, then identifies with the combined event, and finally, judges itself.
+As a result, what happens is that these self-judgements become self-fulfilling prophecies.
+We should take a non-judgemental approach at the bridge table, both of our partner and ourselves!

 below is information from the Australian Bridge Federation (fascinating reading) Open Documents for a copy of TWEED BRIDGE CLUB'S Constitution